 Again, the malt takes centerstage with both a helles bock / maibock and doppelbock.

 In a helles bock / maibock, European pale malts give off a deep gold to light amber color and predominant toasted notes.
-Hops do play more of a role here, working more in tandem with the malt.
-Just think of these beers like paler, slightly hoppier versions of a traditional bock.
+Hops play more of a role here, working more closely with the malt.
+Think of these beers as paler, slightly hoppier versions of a traditional bock.

 On the other end of the spectrum, doppelbocks benefit from very dark malts.
-Typically higher in alcohol than a traditional bock, doppelbocks fall somewhere between 7% – 10% ABV.
+Typically higher in alcohol than a traditional bock, doppelbocks fall somewhere between 7% to 10% ABV.

 Closer to dark rust or brown in appearance, doppelbocks drink with a deep maltiness as well.
 Think almost closer to chocolate, stewed fruit, and toasted rye bread.